oibrahi1/Fine-Tuning-LLaVA-NEXT/README.md

 # preprocessing

-The reports that are not sepertaed into the 4 anatomical regions, can be passed to this function to use prompt engineering with gpt-4 to categorize the report to the required parts.
+The reports that are not sepertaed into the four anatomical regions, can be passed to this function to use prompt engineering with gpt-4 to categorize the report to the required parts.
 You will need an API Key to be passed to the model.

 **python src/preprocess_datasets.py --api_key <API_KEY>**

 # training

-After preprocessing all the data in train, test, and val to have categorized reports, this preprossed data is passed to train.py for fine tun ing using QLoRa with 4-bit quantization. you will be asked to pass your preprocessed data so it is expected to be in the main directory along with the images folder that has subfolder with images for each patient.
+After preprocessing all the data in the train, test, and validation sets to have categorized reports, this preprocessed data is passed to **train.py** for fine-tuning using QLoRa with 4-bit quantization.
+You will be asked to pass your preprocessed data, so it is expected to be in the main directory, along with the images folder that contains subfolders with images for each patient.

 **python train.py**

 **Enter your preprocessed data (.json):processed.json**

-If you want to fine tune with a subset of the data, you can do so **Subset? [y/n]**
+If you want to fine-tune with a subset of the data, you can do so **Subset? [y/n]**

-You can save the fine tuned model in the model directory to be used for evaluation and inference.
-My fine tuned model is already saved in model-LLaVaNext
+You can save the fine-tuned model in the **model** directory to be used for evaluation and inference.
+Our fine-tuned model is already saved in the model-LLaVaNext directory.

 **Please specify save directory: model**

 # Generate Reports

-The fine-tuned model can be saved, and loaded later in the inference process to generate report for patients based on their X-Ray images.
-You will need to pass your preprossed data (.json) so it can be used to generate reports using the images only.
+The fine-tuned model can be saved and later loaded during the inference process to generate reports for patients based on their X-ray images.
+You will need to pass your preprocessed data (in .json format) so it can be used to generate reports using the images only.

 **python src/generate_reports.py**